zhxnlai/CS118-Project-2/README.md

 Introduction
 ===============

-This project is a *Simple Window-based Reliable Data Transfer in C/C++*.
+This project enables *Simple Window-based Reliable Data Transfer in C/C++*.
 It utilizes Go-Back-N protocol to achieve reliable data transfer on top of UDP socket and uses [json11](https://github.com/dropbox/json11) for packet serialization.

 Requirement:
 ===